Hey there, awesome readers!

 (You guys forgot me.)

-Suhana, always quick with a witty retort, slipped her arms around Kalyani from behind, resting her chin on her shoulder.
+Suhana, quick with a witty retort, slipped her arms around Kalyani from behind, resting her chin on her shoulder.
 "Aap koi bhulne wali cheez ho, Dadi?
 Aapko koi bhool sakta hai kya?" she teased, her words dripping with affection and a hint of mischief.

 (Are you something to be forgotten, Dadi?
 Who could ever forget you?)